 NB – If your watch is still under warranty then please check with your supplier whether they allow you to do your own work on it.
 Some manufacturers will not honour the warranty if the watch has been opened by others.

 What You Will Need To Change Your Watch Battery

-- Replacement Battery (Get this using the old one as a sample)
+- Replacement Battery (Get this using the old one as a sample, details in steps below)

 - A Magazine or Newspaper